westpoint-robotics/CASA/builder/README.md

 This folder contains details on how to build base images for CASA.
 This includes

-   * *Deployable images*:  Headless images for deploying CASA on physical devices (NUC, ODroid, Raspberry, etc) as well as Virtual Machines (Azure, VMWare)
+   * *Deployable images*:  Lighter, headless images for deploying CASA on physical devices (NUC, ODroid, Raspberry, etc) as well as Virtual Machines (Azure, VMWare).
+For end devices running the CASA stack.
-   * *Developer images*:  Desktop images with all components and tools to develop and use CASA; for students, teacher, researchers
+   * *Developer images*:  Desktop images with all components and tools to develop and use CASA.
+For students, teacher, researchers.

 ## Building